Stonewall riots: Impact and recognition

 Historian Lillian Faderman calls the riots the "shot heard round the world", explaining, "The Stonewall Rebellion was crucial because it sounded the rally for that movement.
 It became an emblem of gay and lesbian power.
 By calling on the dramatic tactic of violent protest that was being used by other oppressed groups, the events at the Stonewall implied that homosexuals had as much reason to be disaffected as they."

+Janet Cooper and Israel Fishman created the American Library Association's Task Force on Gay Liberation in 1970, which was the first gay and lesbian U.S. professional group.
+Fishman recounted that the Stonewall riots emboldened and inspired him to create the task force.
+The task force created the Gay Book Award in 1971, later renamed to the Stonewall Book Award.

 Joan Nestle co-founded the Lesbian Herstory Archives in 1974 and credits "its creation to that night and the courage that found its voice in the streets."
 Cautious, however, not to attribute the start of gay activism to the Stonewall riots, Nestle writes:

 I certainly don't see gay and lesbian history starting with Stonewall ... and I don't see resistance starting with Stonewall.
 What I do see is a historical coming together of forces, and the sixties changed how human beings endured things in this society and what they refused to endure ...
 Certainly, something special happened on that night in 1969 and we've made it more special in our need to have what I call a point of origin ... it's more complex than saying that it all started with Stonewall.

 The events of the early morning of June 28, 1969, were not the first instances of gay men and lesbians fighting back against police in New York City and elsewhere.
 Not only had the Mattachine Society been active in major cities such as Los Angeles and Chicago, but similarly marginalized people started the riot at Compton's Cafeteria in 1966 and another riot responded to a raid on Los Angeles' Black Cat Tavern in 1967.
 However, several circumstances were in play that made the Stonewall riots memorable.
 The location of the Lower Manhattan raid was a factor: it was across the street from The Village Voice offices, and the narrow crooked streets gave the rioters an advantage over the police.
 Many of the participants and residents of Greenwich Village were involved in political organizations that were effectively able to mobilize a large and cohesive gay community in the weeks and months after the rebellion.
 The most significant facet of the Stonewall riots, however, was the commemoration of them in Christopher Street Liberation Day, which grew into the annual Gay Pride events around the world.